Installation of TrackMe

 datatype = metric

-Virtual Tenants specific indexes
+Virtual Tenants Specific Indexes

-Therefore, you can choose to define specific indexes for one or more tenants, and a different set of indexes for some other tenants.
+Therefore, you can choose to define specific indexes for one or more tenants, and a different set of indexes for other tenants.

 Example: Virtual Tenant indexes definition configuration screen: